core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    * Optionally, 'as_uri', with value the URI of the Authorization Server associated to the Group Manager for the OSCORE group, encoded as a CBOR text string.

-   * Optionally, 'cs_alg', with value the COSE algorithm {{I-D.ietf-cose-rfc8152bis-algs}} used to countersign messages in the OSCORE group, encoded as a CBOR text string or integer.
+   * Optionally, 'hkdf', with value the HKDF Algorithm used in the OSCORE group, encoded as a CBOR text string or integer.
 The value is taken from the 'Value' column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

-   * Optionally, 'cs_params', encoded as a CBOR array and including the following two elements:

-        - 'sign_alg_capab': a CBOR array, with the same format and value of the COSE capabilities array for the algorithm indicated in 'cs_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

-        - 'sign_key_type_capab': a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'cs_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.

-   * Optionally, 'cs_kenc', with value the encoding of the public keys used in the OSCORE group, encoded as a CBOR integer.
-The value is taken from the 'Confirmation Key' column of the "CWT Confirmation Method" registry defined in {{RFC8747}}.
-Future specifications may define additional values for this parameter.
+   * Optionally, 'pub_key_enc', with value the encoding of the public keys used in the OSCORE group, encoded as a CBOR integer.
+The value is taken from the 'Label' column of the "COSE Header Parameters" Registry {{COSE.Header.Parameters}}.
+Consistently with {{Section 2.3 of I-D.ietf-core-oscore-groupcomm}}, acceptable values denote an encoding that MUST explicitly provide the full set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).

+      At the time of writing this specification, acceptable public key encodings are CWTs {{RFC8392}}, unprotected CWT claim sets {{I-D.ietf-rats-uccs}}, X.509 certificates {{RFC7925}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
+Further encodings may be available in the future, and would be acceptable to use as long as they comply with the criteria defined above.

+        \[ As to CWTs and unprotected CWT claim sets, there is a pending registration requested by draft-ietf-lake-edhoc. \]

+        \[ As to C509 certificates, there is a pending registration requested by draft-ietf-cose-cbor-encoded-cert. \]

-   * Optionally, 'alg', with value the COSE AEAD algorithm {{I-D.ietf-cose-rfc8152bis-algs}}, encoded as a CBOR text string or integer.
+   * Optionally, 'sign_enc_alg', with value the Signature Encryption Algorithm used in the OSCORE group to encrypt messages protected with the group mode, encoded as a CBOR text string or integer.
 The value is taken from the 'Value' column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

-   * Optionally, 'hkdf', with value the COSE HKDF algorithm {{I-D.ietf-cose-rfc8152bis-algs}}, encoded as a CBOR text string or integer.
+   * Optionally, 'sign_alg', with value the Signature Algorithm used to countersign messages in the OSCORE group, encoded as a CBOR text string or integer.
 The value is taken from the 'Value' column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

+   * Optionally, 'sign_params', encoded as a CBOR array and including the following two elements:

+        - 'sign_alg_capab': a CBOR array, with the same format and value of the COSE capabilities array for the algorithm indicated in 'sign_alg', as specified for that algorithm in the 'Capabilities' column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

+        - 'sign_key_type_capab': a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'sign_alg', as specified for that key type in the 'Capabilities' column of the "COSE Key Types" Registry {{COSE.Key.Types}}.

-The values of 'cs_alg', 'cs_params' and 'cs_key_kenc' provide an early knowledge of the format and encoding of public keys used in the OSCORE group.
+The values of 'sign_alg', 'sign_params' and 'pub_key_kenc' provide an early knowledge of the format and encoding of public keys used in the OSCORE group.
 Thus, the client does not need to ask the Group Manager for this information as a preliminary step before the (ACE) join process, or to perform a trial-and-error exchange with the Group Manager upon joining the group.
 Hence, the client is able to provide the Group Manager with its own public key in the correct expected format and encoding, at the very first step of the (ACE) join process.

-The values of 'cs_alg', 'alg' and 'hkdf' provide an early knowledge of the algorithms used in the OSCORE group.
+The values of 'hkdf', 'sign_enc_alg' and 'sign_alg' provide an early knowledge of the algorithms used in the OSCORE group.
 Thus, the client is able to decide whether to actually proceed with the (ACE) join process, depending on its support for the indicated algorithms.

 As mentioned above, since this mechanism is OPTIONAL, all the fields are OPTIONAL in the informative response.
 However, the 'join_uri' and 'sec_gp' fields MUST be present if the mechanism is implemented and used.
 If any of the fields are present without the 'join_uri' and 'sec_gp' fields present, the client MUST ignore these fields, since they would not be sufficient to start the (ACE) join procedure.
 When this happens, the client MAY try sending a new registration request to the server (see {{ssec-client-side-request}}).
 Otherwise, the client SHOULD explicitly withdraw from the group observation.